 Navigate to YES at http://yes.vanderbilt.edu.
-If using Internet Explorer for the browser, be sure to have at least version 7.0, although version 9.0 could yield errors.

-1. Under the Applications tab choose Course Catalog.

-- 2. On the right side of the screen click inside the gray box that says "PLANNER." - 3.
+- I. Under the Applications tab choose Course Catalog. - 2.
+On the right side of the screen click inside the gray box that says "PLANNER." - 3.
 Once inside the planner, the Filter can be used to narrow the list by the semester for which it has been tagged.